ClementDreptin/ModdingResources/DevelopmentWorkflow/development-workflow.md

 ```

 ### Disclaimer
 Xbox Watson is very buggy, especially when exceptions occur (that's the case when you just have an RGH and not an actual devkit at least).
-When Xbox Watson detects that an exception occured on your console, it's gonna tell you so and clicking OK or cancel will just make the pop-up appear again.
+When Xbox Watson detects that an exception occured on your console, it's going to tell you so and clicking OK or cancel will just make the pop-up appear again.
 At this point you're basically stuck, you can't close Xbox Watson by clicking the cross in the top-right corner so the only way to stop it is by killing its process in your task manager.
 One thing that's worth knowing, you can't use ModuleLoader if you have a connection open in Xbox Watson, I don't know if the bug comes from Xbox Watson or ModuleLoader, I haven't tested with any other remote tool.
 So, if you want to use ModuleLoader, be sure to close the Xbox Watson connection first.